Search for Malaysia Airlines Flight 370: Underwater search assets

 MV Fugro Discovery, MV Fugro Equator, and MV GO Phoenix were equipped with towed underwater vehicles (also known as "towfish"), which carry synthetic aperture sonar, side scan sonar, and multi-beam echo sounders.
 The towfish were towed behind the vessel on cables up to 10 km in length.
 The length of the cable was varied to keep the towfish at an altitude of 100–150 m above the seafloor.
 The data collected by the instruments was relayed in real-time along the tow cable to the vessel, where it was processed and analysed to see if any debris associated with Flight 370 was present on the seafloor.

 The MV Fugro Supporter and MV Havila Harmony were equipped with a Kongsberg HUGIN 4500 autonomous underwater vehicle (AUV), which carried the same instruments as the towfish deployed by the other vessels.
 Unlike the towfish, the AUVs were self-propelled and could manoeuvre themselves to maintain a constant altitude above the seafloor.
 When launched, the torpedo-shaped AUV dived to the proper altitude, then followed a pre-programmed search pattern for up to 24 hours, collecting sonar data for up to 24 hours; when the mission was complete, the AUV surfaced and was recovered by the vessel, where the data was downloaded and the batteries were swapped for the next mission.
 The AUVs were used to scan areas which could not be effectively searched by the towfish on the other three vessels.
-Because of the difficulty in operating the AUV during the austral winter months due to sea conditions, the AUV operations were suspended during the austral winter months.
+Because operating the AUV is difficult in the rough waters during the austral winter months, the AUV operations were suspended for the season.

 In January 2016, a towfish pulled by the Fugro Discovery collided with an underwater mud volcano despite its use of forward-looking obstacle avoidance sonar.
 The towfish was later recovered by the Havila Harmony and transferred to Fugro Discovery to continue the search.
 Another towfish was lost on 21 March 2016.